mendix/docs/content/partners/siemens/mindsphere-mobile-native.md

 {{% alert type="info" %}}
 The **MindSphere Mobile Starter Application** can be used to build applications for both native mobile apps and 'normal' web applications.

 Currently you can register either a mobile app or a web app in the MindSphere Developer Cockpit but not both together.
-If you need access in a web browser, set up another registration in the Developer Cockpit for your web application as described in [Setting up MindSphere Launchpad](/developerportal/deploy/deploying-to-mindsphere#launchpad).
+If you need access in a web browser, please push your application to the Mendix cloud and set up another registration via the Auto Registration for your web application as described in [Setting up MindSphere Launchpad](/developerportal/deploy/deploying-to-mindsphere#launchpad).
 This app can then be added to the MindSphere Launchpad.
+Please note, pushing a Mendix Mobile Native application to the MindSphere Cloud Foundry is currently not supported, as the Native applications needing an unprotected endpoint to any time.
 {{% /alert %}}

 ### 2.2 Start Developing your App with Mendix Studio Pro